koraytugay/koraytugay.github.io/content/various/maven.md

     </properties>
 </project>
 ```

+In the example above, the configuration for __compiler__ plugin is immediatly effective by only configuring in `pluginManagement` section.
+It is, however, not the case for the __exec__ plugin, it must be declared under `plugins`.

 The `pluginManagement` is a bit messy and the [official documentation](https://maven.apache.org/pom.html#Plugin_Management) does not help much and unfortunately is quite poor.
 Here is what I think is happening: